Kayli/logspub/philosophy/logic-biases.md

 # cognitive biases and releated information [1]

+- cognitive biases definition
+  - tendencies or inclinations in human thinking that can lead to errors in reasoning
+  - stem from cognitive heuristics
+    - which are mental shortcuts our brains use to process information quickly
+      - but can sometimes result in flawed judgments

 - additive bias
   - e.g. individuals could add or subtract items on a travel itinerary for the optimal experience across all experiments, the vast majority of participants chose addition over subtraction